gass-git/tip-me-dash/README.md

 ### Why a reputation system?

-* A high reputation can indicate a creator worth checking out.
+* A high reputation can indicate a person worth checking out.
 * Incentivize users to engage with others.
 * Users can show appreciation towards others by boosting their reputation.